Paris (horse): 1807: four-year-old season

 Paris's spring schedule in 1807 consisted of three match races at Newmarket.
 On 31 March he conceded three pounds to Mr Shakespear's filly Wretch over ten furlongs.
 Paris started the 4/6 favourite and defeated the filly to claim a prize of 200 guineas.
 Two weeks later over the same course and distance he beat Mr Shakespear's colt Achilles at level weights to win a further 200 guineas.
 On 30 April he was matched against Sir John Shelley's five-year-old Sir Launcelot, from whom he received seven pounds.
 He won 500 guineas by defeating the older horse over two miles at odds of 4/6.

 In late summer, Paris was sent on an unsuccessful journey to York.
 On 24 August he started 1/2 favourite for a Sweepstakes over four miles but finished last of the five runners behind Thorn.
 Two days later he ran in a three-mile Sweepstakes for four-year-olds against Thorn, Smuggler and the St Leger winner Fyldener, who was made 7/4 favourite.
 Paris started at odds of 6/1 and finished second to Smuggler.

 On his return to Newmarket, Paris started favourite for a Subscription race on 29 September and finished second to the Duke of Grafton's filly Vanity.

 1808: five-year-old season

 Paris stayed in training as a five-year-old, but his season was restricted to a single race.
 On 18 April at Newmarket, he broke down injured in a 500 guinea match against the Derby runner-up Trafalgar.
 He did not race again and was withdrawn from matches against Canopus in April and Smuggler in May.

 Stud career

 Paris was never advertised as a stallion in the Racing Calendar, and appears to have made no impact whatsoever as a sire.
 According to the General Stud Book he sired only two known foals, fillies born in 1810 (out of Venom) and 1812 (out of Roxana).

 Pedigree

+Paris is inbred 4S x 3D to the stallion Blank, meaning that he appears fourth generation on the sire side of his pedigree and third generation on the dam side of his pedigree.

+Paris is inbred 4S x 4D to the stallion Regulus, meaning that he appears fourth generation on the sire side of his pedigree and fourth generation on the dam side of his pedigree.

+^ Paris is inbred 5S x 5S x 5D x 4D to the stallion Godolphin Arabian, meaning that he appears fifth generation twice on the sire side of his pedigree, as well as fifth and fourth generation once each on the dam side of his pedigree.